sabeelmansuri/Epigenomics/README.md

 1. Clean the raw reads by removing adaptors and PCR duplicates
 2. Computationally align fragments to the reference genome

 Next we use peak-calling which utilizes different algorithms that identify regions where there are more reads than background.
-There are many different programs that generate these calls, popular softwares include: MACS, PeakSeq, SICER, CCAT, etc. From here, your data can be visualized on a genome browser.
+There are many different programs that generate these calls, popular softwares include: MACS, PeakSeq, SICER, CCAT, etc<sup>2</sup>.
+From here, your data can be visualized on a genome browser.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Visualization.png" width=450px/>
 <i><b>Figure</b> caption here</i>

 We can clearly see that the bottom two rows (clear cell renal carcinoma) are higher levels of binding than the top two rows (regular kidney cells).
 This ChIP-seq shows an active ZNF395 super-enhancer only in the clear cell renal carcinoma cells.
-From this we can see where and which gene is overexpressed<sup>11</sup>.
+From this we can see where and which gene is overexpressed<sup>12</sup>.

 ### II.
 Mass Spectrometry
 #### Overview
 Mass Spectrometry [MS] gives us an unbiased quantitative analysis of post-translational histone modifications.
 Unlike ChIP-seq, MS is designed to output a large variety of histone modifications and their relative abundance within a single analysis.
 However, this method involves more wet-lab preparation.
-The bottoms-up method is the most popular method, in which intact proteins are digested into short peptides for nano-liquid chromatography and mass spectroscopy.
+The bottoms-up method is the most popular method, in which intact proteins are digested into short peptides for nano-liquid chromatography and mass spectroscopy<sup>9</sup>.

 Let’s take an example: We want to analyze histones from human embryonic stem cells (hESCs) with and without retinoic acid (important in cell growth, differentiation, and organogenesis).
-From this we want to figure out the relative abundance of histone modified peptides.
+From this we want to figure out the relative abundance of histone modified peptides<sup>9</sup>.

 Because of the sophistication of the lab protocol, we will not be focusing on the biology of the lab technique, however we have simplified it below.

 #### Lab Technique
-Here is the basic protocol:
+Here is the basic protocol<sup>9</sup>:
 1. Harvest cells of interest and isolate the nuclei
 2. Perform histone purification
 3. Perform histone variant fractionation